The 1: Music and lyrics

 "The 1" is three minutes and thirty seconds long.
 It was recorded by Aaron Dessner and Jonathan Low at Long Pond in Hudson Valley.
 The vocals were recorded by Laura Sisk at Kitty Committee Studio in Los Angeles.
 Aaron Dessner provided drum programming and instruments for the track, including acoustic guitar, electric guitar, Mellotron, OP1, piano, and synth bass.
 Other musicians on the song are Jason Treuting (percussion), Thomas Bartlett (OP1, synthesizer), and Yuki Numata Resnick (viola, violin).
 It was mixed by Low at Long Pond and mastered by Randy Merrill at Sterling Sound in New York City.

-"The 1" is a folk and soft rock tune with elements of indie folk.
+"The 1" is a folk and soft rock tune, with elements of indie folk.
 The production begins with a piano that has a bit reverb to it, labeled by critics as "optimistic" and "soft".
-It incorporates a number of percussion instruments, including sparse and crisp programmed drums, slapped guitar strums, and finger-snaps; these bring what critics deemed a lively beat to the track.
+The only piano chords used throughout the song are C and F. It incorporates a number of percussion instruments, including sparse and crisp programmed drums, slapped guitar strums, and finger-snaps; these bring what critics deemed a lively beat to the track, which is set at a tempo of 70 beats per minute.
 Combined with the piano, this resulted in an instrumentation they thought was "bouncy", "breezy", "brooding", and one of the most upbeat on Folklore.
 It also includes vocal harmonies.
 Some critics commented that aspects of the production were influenced by the music of Aaron Dessner and his bands the National and Big Red Machine.
 (Note: Aaron Dessner's influence on "The 1" is attributed to Jason Lipshutz of Billboard, Hannah Mylrea of NME, Ellen Johnson of Paste, and Allegra Frank of Vox.
 Mylrea and Johnson also cited the National and Big Red Machine, respectively.)

 The lyrics of "The 1" has a theme of introspection.
 The song describes the narrator positively reminiscing on a past relationship during her "roaring 20s".
 It explores on how she found "the one" at the time and wishes they could have been together: "It would have been fun, if you would've been the one".
 The lyrics also addresses the narrator's languid contemplation for an ideal romance: "You know, the greatest loves of all time are over now".
 Swift's conversational singing on the track contains elliptical wording and humorous one-liners juxtaposed against the sadness.
 Her voice is also "enigmatic" and clear, according to MusicOMHs Chloe Johnson, who believed it allowed her to highlight the song's narrative and imagery.
 Allegra Frank of Vox thought the song was less a "kiss-off [but] more a solitary, gray-skied stroll through her day-to-day".
 Rolling Stones writer Rob Sheffield connected it to the fellow album track "Peace", opining that they "tell both sides" of the same narrative.